TyrenDe/streamdeck-client-csharp/README.md

 ## What is this?
 Elgato just released their [Official Stream Deck SDK](https://developer.elgato.com/documentation/stream-deck/sdk/overview/), but it only supported Javascript, C++, and Objective-C.  I was frustrated as I prefer C# as my go-to language.
 So, I wrote this wrapper to ease writing plugins.

+## What's New
+Added support for new Stream Deck+ SDK

 ## Requirements
 This library uses the native WebSocket support found in Windows 8 & higher.
 This means that any application that uses this library must be running Windows 8 or higher.